brunch/brunch/docs/config.md

 [**Getting started**](./README.md) | [**Commands**](./commands.md) | **Config** | [**Plugins**](./plugins.md) | [**FAQ**](./faq.md)

-Brunch uses configuration file `brunch-config.js / coffee` located in the root directory to manage various aspects of your app.
+Brunch uses configuration file `brunch-config.js` to manage various aspects of your app.

 * [**paths**](#paths) - where to take files from and where to put generated ones
 * [**files**](#files) - which files exactly should Brunch generate and how.